Robert Purvis

 Robert Purvis (August 4, 1810 – April 15, 1898) was an American abolitionist in the United States.
 He was born in Charleston, South Carolina, and was likely educated at Amherst Academy, a secondary school in Amherst, Massachusetts.
 He spent most of his life in Philadelphia, Pennsylvania.
-In 1833 he helped found the American Anti-Slavery Society and the Library Company of Colored People.
-From 1845 to 1850 he served as president of the Pennsylvania Anti-Slavery Society and also traveled to Britain to gain support for the movement.
+In 1833, he helped found the American Anti-Slavery Society and the Library Company of Colored People.
+From 1845 to 1850, he served as president of the Pennsylvania Anti-Slavery Society and also traveled to Britain to gain support for the movement.

-Of mixed race, Purvis and his brothers were three-quarters European by ancestry and inherited considerable wealth from their native British father after his death in 1826.
-Purvis's parents had lived in a common law marriage, prevented from marrying because his mother was a free woman of color, of Moroccan and Jewish descent.
+Of mixed race, Purvis and his brothers inherited considerable wealth from their native British father after his death in 1826.
+Purvis's parents had lived in a common law marriage, prevented from marrying because his mother was a mixed race free woman of color, of Sub-Saharan African and Jewish descent.
 The sons chose to identify with the black community and used their education and wealth to support abolition of slavery and anti-slavery activities, as well as projects in education to help the advance of African Americans.

 Early life

 Purvis was born in 1810 in Charleston, South Carolina.
 His maternal grandparents were Dido Badaraka, a former enslaved woman, and Baron Judah, a Jewish American native of Charleston.
 His mother Harriet Judah was born a free woman of color.
-Purvis's father was a immigrant from Great Britain.
+Purvis's father was an immigrant from Great Britain.

 As an adult, Purvis told a reporter about his family.
-His maternal grandmother, Badaraka, was kidnapped at age 12 from Morocco, transported to South Carolina on a slave ship, and sold as a slave in Charleston.
-He described her as a full-blooded Moor, dark-skinned with tightly curled hair.
+His maternal grandmother, Badaraka, was kidnapped at age 12 from Morocco where she was already a slave, she was then transported to South Carolina on a slave ship, and sold as a slave in India.
+He described her as dark-skinned with tightly curled hair, she was most likely of Sub-Saharan African descent as evidenced by her name and her physical description.
 She was freed at age 19 by her master's will.
-Harriet's father was Baron Judah, born in Charleston of German Jewish and Spanish-Portuguese Jewish descent.
-Baron was the third of ten children born to Hillel Judah, a German Jewish immigrant, and Charleston native Abigail Seixas, his Spanish-Portuguese Jewish wife.
+Harriet's father was Baron Judah, born in Charleston of Ashkenazi and Sephardi Jewish descent.
+Baron was the third of ten children born to Hillel Judah, a Jewish immigrant from Germany, and Charleston native Abigail Seixas, his Spanish-Portuguese Jewish wife.

 Purvis told the reporter that his grandparents Badaraka and Judah had married.
 This claim has been questioned by 21st-century biographers, given the social prominence of the Judah family in Charleston.
 Judah's parents owned slaves.
 In any case, Badaraka and Judah had a relationship for several years, and had two children together, Harriet and her brother.
 In 1790, Judah broke off his relationship with Badaraka when he moved with his parents from Charleston to Savannah, Georgia.
 In 1791 he moved to Richmond, Virginia.
-There he married a Jewish white woman and had four children with her.
+There he married a Jewish woman and had four children with her.